Teoroo-CMC/PiNN/doc/utils/ray_tune.rst

         'depth': tune.grid_search([4, 5, 6])}

 Then we need to define a ``train_fn``.
-Given a config it should return several obejcts, a model (as an estimator), the train_spec and eval_spec, and a reporter function which reports the metrics to Tune.
+Given a config it should return several objects, a model (as an estimator), the train_spec and eval_spec, and a reporter function which reports the metrics to Tune.

 The reporter should take the evaluation output as input, and return a